-2.1 Sample information
+Sample information

-30 A number of slack water and flood deposits in the Ganga valley record rapid sediment accumulation over the Ganga floodplain during high flow events in the late Holocene (Wasson et al., 2013).
-Seven of these flood units have been dated between $\sim$ 280 and 600 years old by OSL and calibrated with C ages from preserved charcoal fragments (Wasson et al., 2013).
+A number of slack water and flood deposits in the Ganga valley record rapid sediment accumulation over the Ganga floodplain during high flow events in the late Holocene (Wasson et al., 2013).
+Seven of these flood units have been dated between $\sim 280$ and 600 years old by OSL and calibrated with C ages from preserved charcoal fragments (Wasson et al., 2013).
 These deposits are preserved in a slightly wider part of the bedrock gorge upstream of the mountain front, where flood waters would have backed up as the river enters the narrower gorge immediately downstream.
 Additional deposits were studied by Wasson et al. (2013) at Devprayag and Raiwala (Fig. 1) although they recorded small flood couplets as opposed to single flood event deposits.
-Stacked sand-silt couplets representing phases of persistent flooding were also identified between 2,500-1,200 and 320-209 yr BP at Devprayag and were attributed to changes in the spatial extent of the ISM based on geochemical evidence (Srivastava et al., 2008).
+Stacked sand-silt couplets representing phases of persistent flooding were also identified between 2500-1200 and 320-209 years BP at Devprayag and were attributed to changes in the spatial extent of the ISM based on geochemical evidence (Srivastava et al., 2008).

-- 5 During 2013, heavy rainfall between the 15th and 17th June was centred over the Alaknanda and Bhagirati catchments and generated significant flash flooding and numerous landslides, causing notable damage to the Kedarnath region in the Alaknanda catchment (Fig. 1).
-A moraine dammed lake (Chorabari) had formed north west of the Kedarnath region in response to the elevated levels of snow-melt runoff in the preceding month, which is also understood to have burst on the morning of 17th June 2013, releasing water with a peak discharge estimated at 783 m s-1 into the Alaknanda valley (Durga-Rao et al., 2014). - 10 Flash flooding is not an uncommon phenomenon in the Ganga basin; other large magnitude events were documented in 1894 and 1970 (Rana et al., 2013).
+During 2013, heavy rainfall between the 15 and 17 June was centred over the Alaknanda and Bhagirathi catchments and generated significant flash flooding and numerous landslides, causing notable damage to the Kedarnath region in the Alaknanda catchment (Fig. 1).
+A moraine dammed lake (Chorabari) had formed northwest of the Kedarnath region in response to the elevated levels of snowmelt runoff in the preceding month, which is also understood to have burst on the morning of 17 June 2013, releasing water with a peak discharge estimated at $783 \text{ m}^3 \text{ s}^{-1}$ into the Alaknanda valley (Durga-Rao et al., 2014).
+Flash flooding is not an uncommon phenomenon in the Ganga basin; other largemagnitude events were documented in 1894 and 1970 (Rana et al., 2013).
 Both of these flood events were attributed to the breaching of dams created by landslides on the tributaries of the Alaknanda River, following unusually high rainfall events.
-Sediment deposited following the 2013 floods upstream of Devprayag (Fig. 1) over-topped the 1970 flood sediment deposits (thought to be the largest flood during the last 600 years), suggesting that the 2013 flood water levels were the highest in the Alaknanda valley during at least the last 600 - 15 years (Rana et al., 2013; Wasson et al., 2013), and possibly since the Last Glacial Maximum (Devrani et al., 2015).
-The 2013 event also presents a rare opportunity to re-sample Be concentrations following an extreme flood event in the modern Ganga River, to compare against pre-event concentrations as documented by Lupker et al. (2012).
+Sediment deposited following the 2013 floods upstream of Devprayag (Fig. 1) over-topped the 1970 flood sediment deposits (thought to be the largest flood during the last 600 years), suggesting that the 2013 flood water levels were the highest in the Alaknanda valley during at least the last 600 years (Rana et al., 2013; Wasson et al., 2013), and possibly since the Last Glacial Maximum (Devrani et al., 2015).
+The 2013 event also presents a rare opportunity to resample Be concentrations following an extreme flood event in the modern Ganga River, to compare against pre-event concentrations as documented by Lupker et al. (2012).